tripleo1/awesome/README.md

 - [facebookincubator/dataclassgenerate](https://github.com/facebookincubator/dataclassgenerate) - DataClassGenerate (or simply DCG) is a Kotlin compiler plugin that addresses an Android APK size overhead from Kotlin data classes.
 - [joreilly/PeopleInSpace](https://github.com/joreilly/PeopleInSpace) - Kotlin Multiplatform sample with SwiftUI, Jetpack Compose, Compose for Wear, Compose for Desktop, and Compose for Web clients along with Ktor backend.
 - [manriif/supabase-edge-functions-kt](https://github.com/manriif/supabase-edge-functions-kt) - Build, serve and deploy Supabase Edge Functions with Kotlin and Gradle.
-- [nhat-phan/shit-cleaner](https://github.com/nhat-phan/shit-cleaner) - An Intellij IDE plugin which uses Code Climate CLI to analyze your source code on local machine and display code smells/duplications right in your IDE
 - [square/workflow-kotlin](https://github.com/square/workflow-kotlin) - A Swift and Kotlin library for making composable state machines, and UIs driven by those state machines.
 - [tateisu/SubwayTooter](https://github.com/tateisu/SubwayTooter) - Mastodon client app for Android
 - [tschuchortdev/kotlin-compile-testing](https://github.com/tschuchortdev/kotlin-compile-testing) - A library for testing Kotlin and Java annotation processors, compiler plugins and code generation